graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Field Collection

-Before execution, the selection set is converted to a grouped field set by calling {CollectFields()}.
+Before execution, the selection set is converted to a grouped field set and grouped reference signal set by calling {CollectFields()}.
 Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
 This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time.

 As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`: